 Taylor is a WordPress aficionado with an eclectic background in sales, marketing and project management.
 As an experienced agency project manager, Taylor has managed many interactive projects and initiatives for leading clients, including WordPress publishers such as TechTarget and MIT Knight Science Journalism’s, Undark Magazine.
 Follow Taylor on Instagram and everywhere else online – @tayhansenxo.

 Matt is the co-founder and CTO of Alley Interactive, where he works on large media and publishing sites, focusing on data visualizations and advanced front-end experiences.
 He has overseen projects for clients including The Brookings Institution, The Guggenheim Museum, Foreign Policy magazine, and The New Republic.
 He lives in Brooklyn, New York, and is @xmatt on Twitter.

 Chris Hardie is an Internet technology professional living in Richmond, Indiana.
-Having previously started and managed a boutique web development firm, he now works on the WordPress.com VIP team at Automattic.
+Having previously started and managed a boutique web development firm for 17 years, he now works on client projects at Automattic.
 Chris tweets at @ChrisHardie and writes about tech, culture, marketing and community-building at ChrisHardie.com.